 7.8.1 General

-A CMAF track conforming to the CMAF structural brand 'cmf1' shall conform to constraints of the CMAF structural brand 'cmfc' and all remaining constraints and exceptions in subclause 7.8.
+A CMAF track conforming to the CMAF structural brand 'cmf1' shall conform to constraints of the CMAF structural brand 'cmfc' and all remaining constraints and exceptions in this clause 7.8.

 These constraints introduced to signal that the CMAF tracks and CMAF switching set track headers are conforming as if all CMAF Tracks of the presentation also conforming to this brand would be included in a single ISO BMFF file.